laislodi/easy-cooking_design/README.md

 ### Fix Broken pages

 There is a lot to be done, I'm just getting started with this app.
 The links are broken since I didn't create all the pages yet.
 I will do that in the next steps.

+### Reasons to stick around

+The lower session of the index page has empty circles.
+This is not gonna be like that for long.

 ### Single Page Application